Demographics of China: Fertility and mortality

+In the 2020s, cash incentives have been offered to increase birth rates.
+Local government family-planning committees, previously used to enforce the one-child policy, are deployed for pro-natalist policies such as calling women to check on their menstrual cycle.

+Censorship of data

+Although the National Bureau of Statistics of China reported 9.02 million births in 2023, the state-owned Mother and Infant Daily newspaper reported there were 7.88 million births for the same year.
+The report was promptly censored following publication.

 Labor force

 In 2012, for the first time, according to the National Bureau of Statistics in January 2013, the number of people theoretically able to enter the Chinese labor force (individuals aged 15 to 59), shrank slightly to 937.27 million, a decrease of 3.45 million from 2011.
 This trend, resulting from a demographic transition, is anticipated to continue until at least 2030.

 The World Factbook estimated the 2019 active labor force was 774.71 million.